timoerlemans/ToDoDay/.github/copilot/instructions.md

 - Use strict type checking - avoid any type
 - Use reactive forms instead of template-driven forms
 - Use OnPush change detection strategy for better performance
-- Implement trackBy functions in ngFor directives
 - Use proper component composition with content projection
-- Document all public methods, properties, and classes with JSDoc
+- Document all public methods, properties, and classes with TSDoc
 - Follow English-only convention for all comments, variables, and UI text
 - Use Angular signals for state management
 - Use SCSS with BEM methodology for styling